Options in Death Care for Non-Believers

 Charity of the Month

-Our donations at this meeting will support Dying With Dignity.
+Our donations at this meeting will support the Winnipeg Chapter of Dying With Dignity.

 More information to follow in the May newsletter.